balcode/UserGuide/CodeStopContentWorkFlow.md

 ## Mac OS

 # The Open Source Contributor Mindset

-The idea of assigning each of us our own repo to contribute to is to avoid the one-man-mind decision... but still it doesn't mean it should look like its a wild-west where each has its own rules.
+The idea of assigning each of us our own repo to contribute to is to avoid the one-man-mind decision.
+But still it doesn't mean it should look like its a wild-west where each has its own rules.
 We are still working on the common goal and to achieve that common goal is to be transparent with what we are working on, have documentation for each services you own, work on the right stuff, so that by the end of the day our services/repos will still talk to each other without much fuss configuring them to... talk to each other, no redundancies in logics between repos - think as if it is still a one repo.

+Current repos and their owners:

+ - reader @sandae
+ - renderer @jerome
+ - dashboard @mark @arnold
+ - sandbox @sandae
+ - proof-library @jerome